RUSSIA TRAVEL TIPS

 The official currency in Armenia is the Armenian Dram (AMD)

-The official currency in Azerbaijan is the Azerbaijani Mazat (AZN)
+The official currency in Azerbaijan is the Azerbaijani Manat (AZN)

-Prices are generally displayed in Euros, Dollars and Roubles though the Rouble is the only cash accepted.
+Prices are generally displayed in Roubles, and cash is only accepted in this currency.

 Currency can be easily converted at banks, hotels or kiosks specifically for tourists.

-Credit cards are generally accepted in hotels, restaurants and larger shops.
+Credit cards are generally accepted in hotels, restaurants and shops.

 An amount equivalent to approximately RUB 3,300 / 50 USD per full day of sightseeing is suggested as a tip for your local guide(s), with RUB 2,000 / 30 USD suitable for your driver.
 For half-day excursions, equivalents of RUB 2,000 / 30 USD and RUB 1,300/ 20 USD are appropriate for guide and driver.
 Transfer drivers should be tipped at a rate of about RUB 650 / 10 USD per service and transfer reps at your own discretion.
 These suggestions are per service.